daviemakz/risen-js/README.md

 ### To Do:

-0. Improve project configuration
+- Improve project configuration.
+[DONE]

+- Clean up code to align more closely with latest ECMA10+.
+[DONE]

+- Add a development mode to the package which allows everything to be tested

+- Add methods to response object to allow self setting of data.
+(Getter & Setters)

+- Add cleaner method other than `sendRequest()` modelled around express

-1. Reuse HTTP connection from express server
+- Reuse HTTP connection from express server.

-1. Update relevant NPM modules & clean up unused packages
+- Update relevant NPM modules & clean up unused packages.

-1. Single file configuration with on execution bundling into self contained code
+- Single file configuration with on execution bundling into self contained code.

-1. Customisable babel transpilation from configuration
+- Customisable babel transpilation from configuration.

-1. Allow connection to services via HTTPS
+- Allow connection to services via HTTPS.

-1. Allow service connections outside of localhost: server:port
+- Allow service connections outside of localhost: server:port.

-1. Reformat service messages and document schema
+- Reformat service messages and document schema.

-1. Migrate the repository to typescript migration
+- Increase code coverage to 90+.

-1. Create GitHub docs website to formalise documentation
+- Create GitHub docs website to formalise documentation.

 ## Contributing